-Hello, with the pandemic on hand, Jim and I have decided to move back to Vermont and bring family and my 88 year old parents.
+Hello, after a short stint in Connecticut to be closer to my doctors, Jim and I have decided to move back to Vermont and bring family and my 88 year old parents with the pandemic on hand.

 This is the safest place for us as our CT county has the highest positive cases.

 Please be safe and take care of each other.

 For the past 4 years David has made it part of his practice to travel and paint in different parts of the world, isolated locations; The Shack's in Provincetown where Jackson Pollock painted, urban and suburban cities; Paris, São Paulo, Hamburg, Berlin, Cologne, Milan and Lake Como.

 The methodology to David’s art is a spiritual and subconscious process.

 He dreams the colors and painting structures first, imprinting the image in his head.